duckingod/vue-reactivity-slidev/slides.md

 ---

-# One Way Data Binding - Track
+# One Way Data Binding - Trigger

-1. When `update`, track and subscribe when a variable is read
+2. Detect and re-compute when a subscribed variable is mutated
-    - Both A0 and A1 are read when compute A0 + A1.
-    - `update` subscribe to `A1`, `A2`
+    - When `A0` is assigned a new value, notify all its subscriber effects to re-run.

 <div grid="~ gap-4" class="grid-cols-[1fr,2fr]">